tellurianinteractive/Tellurian.Trains.ModulesRegistryApp/NET-development.md

   In.NET 8, you will also be able to mix rendering modes in the same application.
   This makes Blazor components the most highly resuable user interface components in .NET.
+- **ASP.NET** is a framework for creating web applications.
+ASP.NET applications can be hosted and run on all platforms supported by .NET, including cloud platforms.
+Using the *Razor* syntax you can write web pages as a mix of HTML, CSS and C#.
 - **Multiplatform Application User Interface** abbreviated **MAUI** is the newest technologi aimed to make it easier to create apps that runs natively on  *ioS*, *Android*, *macOs* and *Windows* using the native user interface of each of these platforms.
 MAUI is an evolution of *Xmamarin Forms*.
 You can also embed *Blazor* components in a MAUI application, or  write a MAUI applications only using Blazor components.
-- **ASP.NET** is a framework for creating web applications.
-ASP.NET applications can be hosted and run on all platforms supported by .NET, including cloud platforms.
-Using the *Razor* syntax you can write web pages as a mix of HTML, CSS and C#.
+- **UNO Platform** is an Open-source .NET platform for building single codebase native mobile, web, desktop and embedded apps quickly with either XAML or C# Markup.

 ## Data storage
 There are several types of ways to store data and access it.